Revelation 6. The scroll is opened, precipitating the birth pangs of the kingdom in the 20th century and the wrath of

 ‘What is good?’
-Nietzsche asked in The Antichrist.
+Nietzsche asked in The Antichrist (1888).
 ‘Everything that heightens the feeling of power in man, the will to power, power itself.
 What is bad?
 Everything that is born of weakness.’
 A dictator might be ‘left-wing’ or ‘right-wing’, it hardly mattered.
-Russia’s internal war – lasting 30 years off and on – in which Stalin killed tens of millions by execution, starvation, deportation and forced labour was as ideologically driven as Hitler’s determination to restore Germany’s greatness by genocide and foreign war.
-In this ‘age of social catastrophe’ (Gellately 2007) Europe reaped what it had sown, as it came face to face with the abyss in its own soul.
+Russia’s internal war, lasting 30 years off and on, in which Stalin killed tens of millions by execution, starvation, deportation and forced labour, was as ideologically driven as Hitler’s determination to restore Germany’s greatness by genocide and foreign war.
+In this ‘age of social catastrophe’ (Gellately 2007) Europe reaped what it had sown and came face to face with the abyss in its own soul.
 Entire cities were levelled to the ground.
 Hundreds more were half-ruined.
 A thousand years of cultural history – palaces, museums, opera houses, churches, town halls – went up in flames.

 In the 6th century BC the prophet Zechariah received a vision of four chariots emerging from between bronze mountains and heading out to the four winds of heaven.
 The first was drawn by red horses, the second by black horses, the third by white horses, the fourth by grizzled horses.
-Only two directions were specified: the chariot with black horses went to the north country, Babylonia, followed by the white, and the chariot with dappled horses went to the south country, Egypt.
+Only two directions were specified: the chariot with black horses went to the north country, Babylonia, and the chariot with dappled horses went to the south country, Egypt.
 Their function was to patrol the earth and report back.
 All the countries were at rest.
-With the return of some exiles back to Judah, God’s spirit in the north country was likewise at rest.
-The horsemen of the Apocalypse have a different function.
-They issue forth one by one, separated by time more than by geography, and they bring unrest to the nations.
+With the return of some exiles from Babylonia, God’s spirit there was also at rest.
+Although having the same colours, the horses of the Apocalypse have a different function.
+They issue forth one by one, separated by time rather than geography, and they bring unrest to the nations.
 The whole earth is disturbed.